 - A valid Camping Permit for Nāpali Coast State Wilderness Park.
 NOTE: Miloliʻi camping permits are not accepted as Haʻena Park Entry Reservations, as this section is only accessible via watercraft.

 - Hāʻena State Park reservations are available for purchase up to 30-days in advance.

-- Reservations are available from: Click Here
+- Day-use Entry Reservations are available from:

 - The hike from Hāʻena SP to Hanakāpīʻai Waterfalls is 8-miles round trip.